microsoft/GlobalSecureAccess/website/docs/Troubleshooting/KnownIssues.md

  Troubleshooting:
  * Force IPv4 only name resolution from the client side, either using ping -4 fqdn or Resolve-DnsName -Type A - Name fqdn.
 If this provides stable name resolution, you might be hitting this issue.

-Workaround:
-Disable IPv6 on your client machine (where GSA client runs) *AND* on your connector/s servers. *It's important to disable IPv6 on both.*

 [Guidance on disabling IPv6 on Windows](https://learn.microsoft.com/troubleshoot/windows-server/networking/configure-ipv6-in-windows#:~:text=will%20be%20preferred.-,Disable%20IPv6,-Decimal%20255%0AHexadecimal)